apetrone/gemini/docs/codestyle.rst

 		}

 		my_function( 3, 0 )

 	And this is the new way:

 	.. code-block:: c

 		void my_function(int a, int b)
 		{
 			// ...
 		}

 		my_function(3, 0)

 	Pointer and reference types should not have a space between the identifier and specifier.
 	Additionally, these should be located next to the type, not the variable.
 	This should be consistent between normal variable declarations and function signatures.

 	.. code-block:: c

 		void my_function(int* a, int* b);
 		// ...
 		int* my_value = &x;

 	A space separating parameters is expected (as is the case in normal writing).

+	This makes parameters easier to read.

 - Variable names (including member variables) are lower-cased with underscores:

 	.. code-block:: c